aspose-html/Aspose.HTML-Products/html/en/net/generators/submit/_index.md

 {{<section overview>}}
 ---
-h2: HTML Submit Input Generator
+h2: Generate HTML Submit Input Easily!
 ---

 An [input](https://html.spec.whatwg.org/multipage/input.html#the-input-element) element with `type='submit'` is rendered as a submit button which submits the form to the server.
 When the user clicked the button, the user agent attempts to submit the form to the server.
 HTML Submit Input Generator helps you to generate code which can be pasted into HTML.
 Just select options and generate the submit button on the fly!